 The Town Clerk is the official clerk of the Patterson Town Board.
 The Clerk has the responsibility for the posting of legal notices for town board meetings and public hearings and also produces minutes of town board meetings.
 Those minutes can be viewed by following the link on the town board information page.
 Minutes are only released to the public after they are approved by vote of the town board.
 The calendar of town board meetings and the agenda for the current town board meeting is also available on the town board page.

 The Town Clerk is a member of the Putnam County Board of Elections and is responsible for overseeing the integrity of local elections.
 Please note that voter registration is handled by the Putnam County Board of Elections and not the Patterson Town Clerk.Please remember that this weekend, June 28th and 29th, DEC sponsers our Free Fishing Weekend.
 Any Resident or Non-Resident may fish (lakes/streams/salt water) without a license on those days listed above.
 Enjoy!

 The town clerk is an elected position with a term of four years.
 Deputy town clerks are appointed by the town clerk.

 [ top ]

 An application for a marriage license must be submitted in advance of the wedding and both parties must appear together to submit the application.
-To allow time for processing, it is recommended that the application be submitted at least 2 weeks prior to the wedding.
 Please call the Clerk's office to schedule an appointment.
 A marriage license is valid for 60 days and is only valid within the State of New York.

 Each applicant must submit the following documents: